bubenshchykov/ngrok/README.md

 Ngrok exposes your localhost to the web. https://ngrok.com/

+usage
+===

 [![NPM](https://nodei.co/npm/ngrok.png?global=true&&downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/ngrok/)

 It will download the ngrok binary for your platform and put it into the bin folder.

-Also you can install ngrok globally and use ngrok directly from bash
+You can also install ngrok globally and use it directly from bash
 ```shell
 $ npm install ngrok -g
 $ ngrok 8080
 ```

-usage
-====
-Just require ngrok and call connect method with a port and callback function:
+## basic

 ```javascript
 var ngrok = require('ngrok');